 1. There will be five exams.
-The exams are online, and you can take them at home (no testing center requirement Summer 2021).
-They are not password protected, but they will remain "hidden" until you complete the chapter assignments for each unit (i.e. Exam 1 will appear when you finish the assignments for chapters 1, 2, and 3).
-You have one chance and 60 minutes to complete the exam, exams are typically 75 questions.
-It will not shut off after 60 minutes but will mark the time.
+The exams are online and you can take them at home.
+They remain "hidden" until you complete the chapter assignments for each unit (i.e. Exam 1 will appear when you finish the assignments for chapters 1, 2, and 3).
+Please note: you must have the chapter assignments completed before taking the exam over those chapters!
+You have one chance and 45 minutes to complete the exam, exams are typically 75 questions.
+The exam will not shut off after 45 minutes but will mark the time.
 If you have a reason for going over time (such as SARC approval for extended time), please email me to let me know.

-\\\All Exams must be completed by Friday, July 2nd \\\
+\\\All Exams must be completed by Sunday, August 7th \\\

 - 2. The five exams will cover all material in the assigned readings from the book.
 This includes the vocabulary in the book, as well as content in the text and graphics.
-The course description indicates which chapters are covered for each exam.
+The course calendar indicates which chapters are covered for each exam.
 Please note that the nature of the topic of nutrition is such that each new topic tends to build on information from previous topics.
 Consequently, all exams are comprehensive to some extent. - 3.
 Exams will be primarily multiple choice, with some true/false.
 Some questions may require simple calculations. - 4.
 No books, notes, or study materials can be used during the exams.
 Only the blackboard website with the examination tab may be open.
 No additional browsers, windows, or tabs may be open.
 You will only have one chance to take each exam. - 5.
 Grades will be posted on WKU's Blackboard web site (https://blackboard.wku.edu). - 6.
 Grades in the class are final and will not be changed unless there is a computational error or an error on the part of the instructor.
 If you need a certain grade in this course to maintain or increase your grade point average, you must put the appropriate amount of effort into the class.